-The DEH 100 course is taken after acceptance into the program the summer prior to the first semester.
+- The DEH 100 course is taken after acceptance into the program the summer prior to the first semester. - BIO 111 General College Biology I with Lab: GT-SC1 is a prerequisite for this course.

 Early Childhood Education

 Associate of Applied Science Degree in Early Childhood Education